r4victor/tenthousandmeters/content/blog/python_bts_07.md

 Our goal is to study the actual algorithms for getting and setting attributes.
 Descriptors is one prerequisite for that.
 Another is the understanding of what the object's dictionary and the type's dictionary really are.

-### Object's dictinary and type's dictionary
+### Object's dictionary and type's dictionary

 An object's dictionary is a dictionary in which instance variables are stored.
-Every object keeps a pointer to its dictionary.
-For example, a function object has the `func_dict` member for that purpose:
+Every object of a type keeps a pointer to its own dictionary.
+For example, every function object has the `func_dict` member for that purpose:

 ```C
 typedef struct {